 ‘Every day, Jack arrives at the train station from work at 5 pm.
-His wife picks him up exactly at 5 pm, and drives him home.
-One day, Jack gets to the station an hour early, and starts walking home, until his wife meets him on the road.
+His wife picks him up at 5 pm and drives him home.
+One day, Jack gets to the station an hour early and starts walking home, until his wife meets him on the road.
 They get home 30 minutes earlier than usual.
 How long was he walking?’

-A friend posted this puzzle on our school group.
-I managed to solve it, not without some difficulty, and to my friend’s great surprise, my answer turned out to be correct.
+A friend posted this puzzle in our school group.
+I solved it, not without a struggle, and to my friend’s great surprise, my answer turned out to be correct.

 Every day, Jack arrives at the train station from work at 5 pm.

-Firstly, Jack must be a bureaucratic superman if he manages to leave office exactly on time every day.
-I suspect he reaches early too and never wastes time gossiping or drinking coffee; grabs a quick bite of lunch between bits of jobs and works with both hands ambidextrously, all the while being aware of a single aim: to catch the train and meet his loving wife at the station at the stroke of five.
-I don’t know what job the great Jack does, but he must be one hell of an efficient man, for nothing seems to be able to stop him, not piles of files, not angry calls from customers, not last minute requests from superiors.
+First, Jack must be a bureaucratic superman if he leaves office on the dot daily.
+I suspect he reaches early too and never wastes time gossiping or drinking coffee; grabs a quick bite of lunch between bits of jobs and works with both hands, always aware of a single aim: to catch the train and meet his loving wife at the station at the stroke of five.
+I don’t know what job the great Jack does, but he’s one hell of an efficient man, for nothing can stop him, not piles of files, not angry calls from customers, not last-minute requests from superiors.

-If Jack were to travel by such a train, wonder what would happen to his wife.
-She would wilt and wither, waiting in wind and weather!
+If Jack were to travel by such a train, wonder what would happen to his spouse.
+She might wilt and wither, waiting in wind and weather!

-His wife picks him up exactly at 5 pm, and drives him home.
+His wife picks him up at 5 pm and drives him home.

-Visualise a humble, obedient wife; who is probably a homemaker or perhaps works part time, and then gives up her afternoon siesta to get ready and pick up her dear hubby from the railway station, every day, without fail, come rain or shine.
-Crowds don’t delay her, cops don’t stop her and traffic jams always occur after she has passed.
-She doesn’t go shopping or to the beauty parlour or to her Mom’s place or get busy on the phone with her friends.
-She never forgets, and, surprise of surprises, she is always on time!
+Visualise a humble, obedient wife; who is a homemaker or perhaps works part-time, and then gives up her afternoon siesta to get ready and pick up her dear hubby from the railway station, every day, without fail, come rain or shine.
+Crowds can’t delay her, cops don’t stop her and traffic jams always occur after she has passed.
+She doesn’t go shopping or to the beauty-parlour or to her Mom’s place or spend the afternoon on the phone with her friends.
+She never forgets, and, above all, she is never late!

-One day, Jack gets to the station an hour early… Which means he left the office an hour early and faithfully headed home.
-He didn’t hang around the boss’s beautiful secretary or offer to take her out for lunch.
-No office romances for him nor any platonic walks in the park.
+One day, Jack gets to the station an hour early… Which means he left work before time and headed home.
+He didn’t hang around the boss’s cute secretary or offer to take her for lunch.
+No office romances for him or any platonic walks in the park.

-…and starts walking home… To his own home, without a thought of sneaking away to use this god sent unexpected hour of freedom for some sly business.
-Really, I would love to have Jack as my son-in-law!
+…and starts walking home… To his own home, without a thought of sneaking away to use this god-sent opportunity for a clandestine affair.

 …until his wife meets him on the road.

-Now imagine his wife driving diligently, her eyes straight on the road ahead, not eyeing the dresses hanging in the shop windows, not looking at herself in the rear view mirror, not glaring at and judging other women and yet, at the precise moment of their crossing, being able to spot her hardworking husband hurrying home to his loving wife.
+Now imagine his partner driving, her eyes straight on the street ahead, not eyeing the dresses hanging in the shop windows, not looking at herself in the rear-view mirror, not glaring at and judging other women and yet, at the precise moment of their crossing, being able to spot her hardworking husband hurrying home to his loving companion.

 Keeping this mathematical fairy tale aside, in my more realistic mind, this last scene plays out thus:

 The wife – let’s call her Jill, just because he is Jack – is driving towards the station.
-She is looking at everything but the road ahead and slows down as she sees a particularly voluptuous woman wearing less than half of what Jill thinks she should.
-And then, to her chagrin, she sees Jack chatting with that woman, while they hold hands and laugh.
+She is looking at everything but the road ahead and slows down as she watches a voluptuous woman wearing less than half of what Jill thinks she should.
+And then, to her chagrin, she sees Jack chatting with that shameless slut, while they hold hands and laugh.

 In the movies, they insert a song at important emotional points in the plot.
-Since this is a fairy tale, here’s a nursery rhyme playing in the background:
+Since this story is a fairy tale, here’s a nursery rhyme playing with the scene: